artpar/dcli/README.md

 # dcli

-**dcli** is a command-line interface (CLI) tool written in Go for interacting with JSON:API-compliant servers.
+**dcli** is a command-line interface (CLI) tool written in Go for interacting with JSON:API-compliant servers, specially daptin server

 It allows users to perform CRUD operations, manage relationships, and handle pagination and filtering through a simple command-line interface.

 ## Prerequisites